encse/adventofcode/README.md

    I put a lot of effort into my solutions.
 They are not super effective or super short, but hopefully more readable.
 I aim for clarity.

-   I'm happy if you consider [supporting](https://github.com/sponsors/encse) my work.
+   Like what you see?
+Consider [supporting](https://github.com/sponsors/encse) my work.

    ## Dependencies
    - Based on `.NET 9` and `C# 13`.